 - LPG saving to the tune of 15 kg to 25 kg has been reported per month at different locations.
 This saving is with usage time of 45 minute to 90 minutes per day.

 Other benefits of the Community Solar Cooker project as perceived by WOTR

 This project has a number of direct and indirect benefits.
 In addition to the observations we made on the field and the feedback from the users, here are some additional benefits perceived by WOTR having observed this project closely for over a year.

 - Saving in fuel – as the world debates on strategies to address issues such as depletion of fossil fuels and their growing costs, this project is a simple yet firm step towards making these schools self-reliant in terms of their energy needs.

-- Reduction of CO2 and other green house gases – Schools have reported LPG saving of 15 to 25 kg per month.
+- Reduction of CO2 and other green house gases – Schools have reported LPG saving of 15 to 25 kg per month, depending on strength of students.
 This is equivalent to saving of CO2 emission of 45 to 75 kg per month.